Kimserey/BlogArchive/20180106_targets_environments_aspnetcore_angularcli.md

 environment.integration.ts
 environment.production.ts
 ```

+The content of the environment file is a simple object.

 And those will defines settings which will be used depending on the environment selected.
 The mapping from keyword to file must be set in the `.angular-cli.json` file under environments: